Set fifteen years after the King of the

 Two years after Tekken 3's arcade release, Tekken

-Tag Tournament was released in arcades which was heavily based around Tekken
+Tag Tournament was released - which used an updated formula based around Tekken

 3's gameplay & graphics. ~TFG